-Greg Gonzales is the 18th commissioner of the Tennessee Department of Financial Institutions, who began serving in this role in 2005, and was reappointed by Governor Bill Haslam.
-He has served in the department since 1986.
+Greg Gonzales is the 18th commissioner of the Tennessee Department of Financial Institutions, who began serving in this role in 2005, and was reappointed by Governor Bill Lee.
+He has served in the Department since 1986.
 In this position, Gonzales serves as Tennessee’s chief regulatory officer of all state-chartered depository and licensed non-depository financial institutions.
-Additionally, he has served as assistant commissioner and general counsel for the department.
+Additionally, he has served as assistant commissioner and general counsel for the Department.

+Commissioner Gonzales serves on Governor Lee’s Economic Recovery Group, a public-private partnership that will prioritize connection, collaboration, and communication across industries, the medical community and state government to safely reboot Tennessee’s economy.
 Gonzales is a past Chairman of the Conference of State Bank Supervisors (CSBS), which is the professional organization of state banking commissioners in the United States.
 Commissioner Gonzales, for a number of years, served as a member of the Board of Directors of the Money Transmitter Regulators Association (MTRA), an organization of a majority of the states that regulate funds transfer companies.
-He serves as Chairman of the State Liaison Committee that incorporates the state supervisory perspective into the Federal Financial Institutions Examination Council.
+He serves as Chairman of the State Liaison Committee that incorporates the state supervisory perspective into the Federal Financial Institutions Examination Council (FFIEC).
+The FFIEC affects regulatory guidance on all depository financial institutions in the United States.
 He served on the U.S. Treasury’s Bank Secrecy Act Advisory Group.
-Commissioner Gonzales currently serves on the Board of Directors of the Tennessee Financial Literacy Commission.
-Gonzales also currently serves on a national task force studying how new technologies are affecting the U.S. payment systems.
+Commissioner Gonzales currently serves on the Board of Directors of the Tennessee Financial Literacy Commission and the Tennessee Collateral Pool Board.